 What is the typical length of the volunteer opportunity?

 Summer volunteers are expected to begin on June 8, 2015, and work for 10 weeks, through August 14, 2015.
-We plan to 10 volunteers who may work full-time or part-time, but are expected to work a minimum of 20 hours per week.
+The volunteer may work full-time or part-time, but is expected to work a minimum of 20 hours per week.

 Are the positions paid?
 Where are the positions held?
 What are the benefits?

-Our office is not able to provide financial compensation to its volunteers; however, some students are able to find stipends or grants from outside sources or obtain course credits from their school.
-All positions will be held at EPA Headquarters in Washington, D.C.
-Volunteers may apply for a transit subsidy for the cost of public transportation during the internship.
+Our office is not able to provide financial compensation to its volunteers; however, the student is able to find stipends or grants from outside sources or obtain course credits from their school.
+The position will be held at EPA Headquarters in Washington, D.C.
+The volunteer may apply for a transit subsidy for the cost of public transportation during the internship.

 How and when do I apply?